 If you want to make sure you select the absolute best option for your back tax needs, you’ll want to ask about:

 - Record of success: What have they done for past customers?
 How much have they saved others in your situation?

 - Costs: How do the fees work?
 Are they fixed or are there added fees at every turn?
 Learn more about tax relief costs with our guide.

 - Reviews: What do past customers say about the firm?
 Would they use them again if necessary?

 - Staff: Who would be handling your case?
 Are they licensed?
 Do they have any IRS enrolled agents on the team?

 Make sure you’re thorough in your search, and get a clear picture of what you can expect — both service- and cost-wise, before moving forward with a tax relief provider.

 How tax relief works

 Working with a tax relief company usually starts off with a free consultation.
-You’ll chat with a representative, give them details on your tax issues, and the company will do a quick analysis of your situation and the potential options you may have.
+You’ll chat with a representative, give them details on your tax issues, and the company will do a quick analysis of your situation to determine which tax relief service can help you.

 Next, the company will contact the IRS or your state tax authority to get the updated records of your account.
 They’ll review this, determine the best solution, and walk you through the process and costs before moving forward.